alekal1/bowling-library/README.md

 The project uses Spring boot and can be build/deployed with Gradle.

+## Warning

+There is no functionality to publish library into mavenCentral yet, thus _it could be used only as a local java-library_.

+There is no strike/spare logic implemented in internal client.

 ## Usage

-NB!
-There is not functionality to publish library into mavenCentral yet, thus _it could be used only as a local java-library_.

 1. Clone repository into you favorite IDE.
 2. Run `./gradlew clean build`, after that `.jar` file should be located under root `build/libs` folder.